Rocky-Hu/document/linux/netstat.md

 - Local Address – The IP address of the local computer and the port number being used.
 The name of the local computer that corresponds to the IP address and the name of the port is shown unless the -n parameter is specified.
 An asterisk (*) is shown for the host if the server is listening on all interfaces.
 If the port is not yet established, the port number is shown as an asterisk.
 - Foreign Address – The IP address and port number of the remote computer to which the socket is connected.
 The names that corresponds to the IP address and the port are shown unless the -n parameter is specified.
 If the port is not yet established, the port number is shown as an asterisk (*).
 - State – Indicates the state of a TCP connection.
 The possible states are as follows: CLOSE_WAIT, CLOSED, ESTABLISHED, FIN_WAIT_1, FIN_WAIT_2, LAST_ACK, LISTEN, SYN_RECEIVED, SYN_SEND, and TIME_WAIT.
 For more information about the states of a TCP connection, see RFC 793.
+- **The “Recv-Q” and “Send-Q” columns** tell us how much data is in the queue for that socket, waiting to be read (Recv-Q) or sent (Send-Q).
+In short: if this is 0, everything’s ok, if there are non-zero values anywhere, there may be trouble.
+If you look closely at the example, you’ll see that two sockets have a Recv-Q with 38 unread bytes in them.
+We’ll look into those connections once we know what the other columns mean.

 ## 2.2. 查看TCP连接数